NCAS-CMS/cms-website/_drafts/puma2.md

 * The ```um``` user account is now ```um1```
 * Home directory paths have changed from ```/home/``` to  ```/home/n02/n02/```.
 * We have to go via jasmin login2 now.
+* The MOSRS password caching scripts are different now.

 ### 1. Applying for an account